 Sewing Machine Fun is reader-supported!
 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-I’m always reorganizing my sewing and embroidery threads to accommodate constant hoarding of thread spools.
+I’m constantly reorganizing my sewing and embroidery threads to accommodate my hoarding.
 There’s just something reassuring about being surrounded by threads of every color imaginable in the rare event my project requires a very specific shade of salmon, for instance.

 I have around 400-500 spools of sewing, embroidery, and serger thread right now.
 Keeping those threads organized is so important if I want to be able to access the right color of thread for every project.

-And while I know threads should ideally be stored in a cool, dark environment away from light, I cannot stand to be unable to see the majority of my threads to know what I have.
+And while I know threads should ideally be stored in a cool, dark environment away from light, I can’t stand being unable to see the majority of my threads to know what I have.
 And, I love the crafty inspiration that being surrounded by a rainbow of threads inspires.
 So, my thread spool storage options are almost all wall-based.

 If you’re looking for some thread storage ideas, let me give you a quick tour of the DIY thread organizers in my craft room!